 - Amount in use (open systems)

-In my experience, what is typically overlooked is that when you transfer flammable liquids, you need to guarantee that the equipment is grounded before you do so.
-This includes instances where you’re either pouring liquid into the system for use or pouring it into a waste disposal container at the end of the product’s life.
+In my experience, one commonly overlooked safety step is ensuring that equipment is properly grounded before transferring flammable liquids.
+This applies whether you’re adding liquid into a system for use or disposing of it at the end of the product’s life.

-This is an inexpensive process that I would make sure gets audited weekly to ensure that any removable grounding devices are attached to the instrument.
+Because grounding is a simple and low-cost process, I recommend auditing it weekly to verify that any removable grounding devices are securely attached to the equipment.

 Training in chemicals for wastewater treatment

-It should contain all requirements for how to store, manage, handle, and dispose of chemicals.
-Additionally, it should teach employees what PPE is required and who is allowed to manage these chemicals.
+It must also cover how to properly store, handle, manage, and dispose of chemicals.
+In addition, employees should learn which personal protective equipment (PPE) is required and who is authorized to work with these substances.

-If you expect your employees to manage the removal of these chemicals as waste, you also need to train them in DOT and RCRA.
-Sites that have an SPCC or SWPCC program should train employees how to handle chemicals for wastewater treatment as well.
+If employees are responsible for disposing of these chemicals as waste, you must also train them in DOT and RCRA regulations.
+Furthermore, sites operating under an SPCC or SWPCC program should provide specific training on the safe handling of wastewater treatment chemicals.

 Hazard communication training course